 Do you have extra money you don’t need to provide a secure retirement?
 You may want to take that money and see what you can do with stocks and mutual funds.
 Do you need to make sure you won’t lose what you’ve accumulated and have guaranteed lifetime income that can stay ahead of inflation?
 Annuities are designed for that.

 Do you still need to accumulate for retirement, but don’t want to risk what you already have?
-You may want to think about transitioning away from market risk and protect the bulk of your retirement money with indexed annuities.
+You may want to think about transitioning away from market risk and protecting the bulk of your retirement money with indexed annuities.

 Here are some thoughts: